-Hancock Community Development Foundation
+Hancock County Community Development Foundation

-The Hancock Chamber established the Hancock Community Development Foundation as a 501 (c) 3 public charity in May 2006 to act as an umbrella organization for 21 non-profit causes for projects with a broad community focus.
+The Hancock Chamber established the Hancock County Community Development Foundation as a 501 (c) 3 public charity in May 2006 to act as an umbrella organization for 20 non-profit causes for projects with a broad community focus.
 The specific purposes of incorporation are to sponsor and support educational and community programs that stimulate job creation, foster small business growth, workforce development, historic preservation and the arts.

-Funds of the Foundation are:
+Programs of the Foundation are:

 - Bay St. Louis Heritage Trust – Formed to support preservation efforts within the city’s historic districts.
 Heritage Trust will develop, promote, and or sponsor programs and/products which will help bring public awareness to the importance of historic preservation.